If Your Diet Plan has Stalled and You’re Still Overweight, Here’s Why

 It is no secret that your metabolism and the state of your weight are closely intertwined.
-Your metabolism, paradoxically the opposite of your perception of the passage of time, naturally slows as you age; the Public Health Nutrition journal confirms this.
-If one of your New Year’s resolutions is weight loss, be aware that some bad habits may be preventing you from reaching your goal.
-Consider the following.
+Your metabolism, paradoxically the opposite of your perception of the passage of time, naturally slows as you age; the Public Health Nutrition Journal confirms this.
+If one of your New Year’s resolutions is weight loss, you should be aware that some bad habits may be preventing you from reaching your goal.
+Consider the following unhealthy habits.

 Avoid these Habits to Boost Metabolism and Energy

-- Skipping the Breakfast Meal.
+- Skipping Your Breakfast Meal.
 Your metabolism slows as you sleep but eating will fire it back up and allow you to burn more calories throughout the day.
 If you miss breakfast your body gets the message that it should conserve rather than burn any incoming calories.
 Of course, if you are practicing intermittent fasting for weight loss, you might have to modify this tip.

 - Consuming the Wrong Breakfast Food.
 A sugary doughnut or muffin will set you up for that dreaded sugar crash later.
 A better strategy is to choose food with filling protein and fiber.
-Try eggs, yogurt, and berries, or whole-wheat toast topped with peanut butter.
+Try eggs, ham and onion quiche, yogurt, and berries, or whole-wheat toast topped with peanut butter.

 - Too Much Sitting.
 Butt-time is not your weight loss friend.
 If you go from your office chair straight to your car and then to your couch you are developing a very comfortable albeit very sedentary routine.
 Why?
 Sitting for long time periods locks your body into the energy-conservation mode, resulting in your metabolism slowing down.
 It’s best to get up periodically and get the blood flowing.
 If you tend to get absorbed in your task, you might need a reminder.
 For example, my Garmin GPS sports watch reminds me when I need to move.
 The UK’s National Health Service says, “Sitting for long periods is thought to slow metabolism, which affects the body’s ability to regulate blood sugar, blood pressure, and break down body fat.”